GoSecure/xxe-workshop/codelabs/index.md

 jar:https://download.host.com/myarchive.zip!/file.txt
 ```

-### Behind the scene
+### Behind the scenes

-What is happening behind the scene with the HTTP URL with a remote ZIP?
+What is happening behind the scenes with the HTTP URL with a remote ZIP?
 There are in fact multiple steps that lead to the file being extracted.

-1. It does an HTTP request to load the zip archive. `https://download.host.com/myarchive.zip`
+1. It makes an HTTP request to load the zip archive. `https://download.host.com/myarchive.zip`
-2. It save the HTTP response to a temporary location. `/tmp/...`
+2. It saves the HTTP response to a temporary location. `/tmp/...`
-3. It extract of the archive.
+3. It extracts of the archive.
 4. It reads the `file.zip`
-5. It delete the temporary files.
+5. It delete temporary files.

 What if we manage to stop the sequence at the second step?..
 It is possible to do so!

 ### Complement: XSLT

 Positive
 : This segment is required for the next exercise.
-This vector is not consider an XXE as it focus on a different feature of XML.
+This vector is not considered an XXE as it focus on a different feature of XML.

-Extensible Stylesheet Language Transformations (or XSLT) is a text format that describe the transformation applied to XML documents.
-The official specification provide basic transformation.
-Language such as Java and .NET have introduce extension to allow invocation of method from the stylesheet.
-The Java implementation is more prone to vulnerability being enable by default.
+Extensible Stylesheet Language Transformations (or XSLT) is a text format that describes the transformation applied to XML documents.
+The official specification provides basic transformation.
+Languages such as Java and .NET have introduced extension to allow the invocation of method from the stylesheet.
+The Java implementation is more prone to vulnerability being enabled by default.
 It has the capability to access all class in the classpath.

-If you are seeing a feature that allow you to configure an XSLT file in a Java application, it is likely to trigger remote code execution.
+If you are seeing a feature that allows you to configure an XSLT file in a Java application, remote code execution might be possible.

 ```xml
 <xsl:stylesheet version="1.0"